jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 is written as `{number street town}`.
 Order is not significant so `{a b}` and `{b a}` are equivalent.

-We can consider that there is a root duck type `{}` which matches any node, that we create a sub-duck-type when we add to a list of required fields and a super-duck-type when we remove one.
+We may consider that there is a root duck type `{}` which matches any node, that we create a sub-duck-type when we add to a list of required fields and a super-duck-type when we remove one.
+This idea of the attribute list expanding with sub-types should map quite neatly onto
+a JSON REST resource which was marshaled from an object graph in an OO language with classical inheritance.
 It is difficult to generalise but when selecting items from a document by type I believe it will most often be useful if nodes which are covariant with the given duck-type were also be matched.
-In implementation this means that to satisfy a duck type a node must have at least the required fields but may also have any others.
+Or, in terms of implementation, to satisfy a duck type a node must have all of the required fields but could also have any others.

 Importing CSS4's explicit capturing to Oboe's JSONPath